 Part 4 of the Act sets out procedures with which the Commission must comply.
 The Commission considers that it meets these requirements in full.
 The most significant of the requirements concerns the holding of meetings.
 The Commission usually meets at its offices in Canberra.
-However, when urgent issues arise and it is not practicable to have a face-to-face meeting in Canberra, the Commission conducts meetings either by email or by teleconference.
+However, when urgent issues arise and it is not practicable to have a face-to-face meeting in Canberra, as in the second half of the financial year, the Commission conducts meetings by email or by teleconference.
 The use of electronic media for conducting meetings reduces travel costs associated with face-to-face meetings, representing a saving to the Commission's budget.
 A quorum of members is present at all meetings and minutes are kept of proceedings at all of its meetings.